 The Palais de Justice was completed in 1851.
 The judges may have been British, but here they followed the Code Napoleon, and witnesses and defendants were permitted to speak in French or Creole.
-Lawyers had to use English, thank goodness.
+Lawyers had to use English.

 The British established a natural history museum in 1842.
-In 1885 it was moved here to the newly built Mauritius Institute.
+In 1885 it was moved here, the newly built Mauritius Institute.
 It's a reduced copy of the Colombo Museum, opened a few years earlier and a mere 2,400 miles to the northeast.

 The British were still running the island when they added this Town Hall in 1962.
 Nice, huh?

 Independence didn't do much for architectural design.
-Here's a government-office fortress across from the town hall.
+Here's a government-offices fortress across from the town hall.
 It houses several ministries including, ironically, the Ministry of Health and Quality of Life.

 The island's elite was a plantocracy living on estates, and even houses in Port Louis displayed a plantation esthetic.
 Not many such houses are left, because by 1900 almost all the Europeans in Port Louis had moved to suburbs, chiefly Curepipe and its neighbors.
 Here's a survivor.